danwing/settle-charter/charter.md

 In order to increase deployability for key services within local networks, the SETTLE WG might consider assessing the applicability of the guidance for a few services.

-# Out of Scope

-* SSH, which is primarily used by technical users

 # Program of Work

 The SETTLE WG is expected to: